Vaughn College of Aeronautics and Technology: Academics

-Vaughn College has an enrollment of almost 1500 students.
-It provides associate degree, bachelor's degrees, and master's degrees in engineering, technology, aviation, and management.
+Vaughn College has an enrollment of approximately 1200 students as of 2023.
+It provides associate degrees, bachelor's degrees, and master's degrees in engineering, technology, aviation, and management.
 The Aviation Training Institute at Vaughn offers the Federal Aviation Administration (FAA) Airframe and Powerplant maintenance certificate.
 Vaughn is the only college in New York to offer the engineering program Mechatronics.
 Developed at MIT, Mechatronics is a combination of several engineering types including Mechanical Engineering, Electrical Engineering and Computer Engineering.

 The institution is also designated by the FAA as a Collegiate Training Institute and offers a non-degree air traffic control program for those wishing to pursue a career in this field.
 The associate in Applied Science (AAS) in Avionics, the associate in applied science (AAS) degree in Aeronautical Engineering Technology, and the Bachelor of Science (BS) degree in Electronic Engineering Technology, as well as the Bachelor of Science (B.S) degree in Mechanical Engineering Technology are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 Vaughn College has strong relations with aerospace industries like Northrop Grumman, NASA and Lockheed Martin.

 Vaughn College of Aeronautics and Technology has also received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE).
 The programs accredited by the IACBE are the Associate of Applied Science in Airport Management and the Bachelor of Science in Airport Management, Airline Management and General Management.

 Prior to obtaining a four-year degree at Vaughn College in some degree programs, one has to complete an internship performing the role for which the student has studied.
 Many students land their first post-graduate job in this manner.
 Vaughn has close ties to many airports and airlines due in part to its close proximity to the local airports such as John F. Kennedy International Airport and LGA in Queens, Westchester and Farmingdale in New York, Teterboro and Newark, New Jersey, and several nearby airports in Connecticut.

 Library

-The library is housed in a building separate from the main campus.
+The library is housed in the main campus.
 The library has management, flight training and engineering materials, as well as flight simulators.
 Vaughn began work on the new library in the spring of 2012.
 As of December 2012, the construction was unfinished.
 Numerous, minor fires have caused serious setbacks to the original renovation schedule.

 Several classes are held in the Residence Hall's lounges due to this construction.